Beginner's Guide

 Introduce the pair and add a nest box

-Place the pair together and attach the nest box.
-The hen will inspect it, start spending time inside, and the male will feed her.
-Mating usually begins within days to weeks.
+Place the pair together in the breeding cage and attach the nest box.
+The hen will inspect the box, start spending time inside, and the male will feed her through the cage bars or at the perch.
+Mating usually begins within a few days to two weeks after introduction.

 4